gdgsiliguri/codefest/README.md

 # Codefest
+Welcome to Codefest 2019.
+To grab a seat in this competition what you have to do is make a pull requests.
+Follow the whole documentation.
 ## What is a pull request?
 Pull requests helps you to let the maintainer of the project know the changes you want to make to their project.
 Once a pull request (PR) is opened the project owner or the maintainers can review the changes and can merge them to their project or close the pr.